commoncrawl/cc-crawl-statistics/plots/crawlsize.md

 ![New Items per Crawl, not observed in prior crawls](./crawlsize/monthly_new.png)

 How many unique items (in terms of URLs or unique content by digest) are covered by the last n crawls?
 The coverage over certain time intervals went down early 2015 when continuous donations of verified seeds stopped.
-Since autumn 2016 we are able to extend the crawl by our own, and the coverage for the last n crawls is steadily increasing.
+Since autumn 2016 we are able to extend the crawl by our own, and we try to increase the coverage for the last n crawls.

 ![Number of unique URLs if the last n crawls are combined](./crawlsize/url_last_n_crawls.png)